soulspace-org/overarch/doc/usage.md

 #### Actors (:person, :system, :actor)

-Persons and systems from the architecture model should be used as actors in the use case model to provide a connection between the to models.
+Persons and systems from the architecture model should be used as actors in the use case model to provide a connection between the architecture model and the use case model.

 You can use the :actor element to model actors not present as persons or systems in the architectural model, but this should be avoided if possible.
 A reason for an :actor element might be the introduction of a time actor to